jayc3-3/EasyPyGame/README.md

 <br/>
 "Objects" is a list of all game objects (List)
 <br/>
-"ObjectCount" keeps count of the amount of game objects
+"ObjectCount" keeps count of the amount of game objects (Integer)
 <br/>
 "DeltaTime" is the time since the last frame was rendered (Integer)
 <br/>